karlwills/til/javascript/using-innerhtml-textcontent.md

-# Using innerHTML and xextContent to get/set content in the DOM
+# Using innerHTML and textContent to get/set content in the DOM

 You can use innerHTML and textContent to update the markup and just the text within an element respectively.